 Ollie Reeder – Downing

 Ollie Reeder was fittingly described as looking like a “Quentin Blake illustration” on account of his gangly physique and spidery limbs.
 He could be right out of a Roald Dahl novel (probably The Twits).
 Downing has recently become strangely obsessed by its association with Quentin Blake, one of their alumni.
 They’re even running an exhibition on him for FOUR WHOLE MONTHS.
-Granted, this is preferable to it’s sole other notable ex-student, the former leader of the far-right BNP, Nick Griffin.

 Ben Swain – Sidney Sussex

 Ben Swain!
 Benny!
 Big Ben!
 The Prodigal Swain!
 Bentally ill!
 Ben Kenobi!
 Ben Laden!

 Ben has little to no control over his appetite, hiding Mars Bars in his old office’s file drawers to dig into whenever he’s passing by.
 Sidney is dangerously close to Sainsbury’s – self-control (which was probably low anyhow in Sidney applicants, for whom the fundamental attraction of this otherwise unremarkable college was its proximity to the largest food vendor in Cambridge) inevitably goes out of the window by the end of first year.